cherkesky/NashPhaseAPI/README.md

 ### by Guy Cherkesky | [LinkedIn](http://linkedin.com/in/cherkesky) | [Website](http://cherkesky.com)

-NashPhase API is a simple endpoint that returns back a a freshly scraped (once an hour) JSON with the Nashville's current reopening phase with the breakdown of all the current restrictions.
+NashPhase API is a simple endpoint that returns back a freshly scraped (once an hour) JSON with Nashville's current reopening phase including the breakdown of all the current restrictions.

-I built this API after I noticed that there is no easy way to get this information programmatically and also I looked for an excuse to teach myself some AWS technologies.
+I built this API after I noticed that there is no easy way to get this information programmatically, and also I looked for an excuse to teach myself some AWS technologies.

 <img src="https://github.com/cherkesky/NashPhaseAPI/blob/master/scraper.gif" height="400" width="600">